txhammer68/plasma-Lockscreen-nest-hub/readme.md

 ### TODO:
 _________
-* update temp and email to update dynamically,
+* update temp and email to update dynamically
+* exract image metadata exif for description / location -- good for images from usplash/wallhaven/reddit earthporn